 The arrangement of target butts to be used for each step of the competition is the choice of the organiser; - There will be two columns of 3 vertical triple faces, one centre for each of the six arrows of the team.
 Each team member will shoot one arrow at a centre of his choice; - The three athletes in the team will shoot two arrows each in an order of their own choosing; - One athlete will occupy the shooting line, while the other two athletes remain behind the one-meter line.
 No more than one athlete at a time will be in front of the one-meter line; - Wheelchair athletes may stay on the shooting line throughout the match.
-They indicate that they have finished shooting by placing their bow flat on their knees. (see Appendix 8 Book 1: Athletes with Disabilities);
+They indicate that they have finished shooting by raising a hand above the head.
+(See Appendix 8 Book 1: Athletes with disabilities); - When moving forward to shoot athletes must not remove their arrows from their quivers until they are in their shooting positions;

-- When moving forward to shoot athletes must not remove their arrows from their quivers until they are in their shooting positions; - Violations of the team event rules will be handled as specified in 8.8. - 8.5.2.4 In the Indoor Match Round team event Finals Rounds (when shooting alternately): - Both teams will start each end of their match with their three athletes behind the 1-meter line. - The highest placed team in the qualification round will decide the order of shooting of the first end.
+- Violations of the team event rules will be handled as specified in 8.8. - 8.5.2.4 In the Indoor Match Round team event Finals Rounds (when shooting alternately): - Both teams will start each end of their match with their three athletes behind the 1-meter line. - The highest placed team in the qualification round will decide the order of shooting of the first end.
 The team with the lowest cumulative score will shoot first the next end.
-If teams are tied, the team which started the match will shoot first. - When the first team has shot 3 arrows and the athlete has returned behind the 1-meter line the clock of that team is stopped displaying the time remaining. - When the score of the last arrow of the first team is displayed on the scoreboard at the target butt, the clock of the second team is started and the first athlete of that team may cross the 1-meter line and start shooting. - This is repeated until each team has shot 6 arrows or their time has expired.
+If teams are tied, the team which started the match will shoot first. - When the first team has shot 3 arrows and the athlete has returned behind the 1-meter line the clock of that team is stopped displaying the time remaining. - When the score of the last arrow of the first team is displayed on the scoreboard at the target butt, the clock of the second team is started and the first athlete of that team may cross the 1-meter line and start shooting. - This is repeated until each team has shot 6 arrows or their time has expired. - When alternating shooting is used for the team competition the teams have to alternate between the team members after each shot so that each member has shot one arrow in each phase of the rotation.